dsoto/ENSP-337-notes/solar-energy.md

 - Which direction should they face?
 - How much will they produce now? this month?  this year?

-## Questions for class
-- What causes the seasons?
-- What time of day is the sun highest in the sky?
-- What time of year is the sun highest in the sky?
-- Where does the sun rise?
-- Where does the sun set?
-- When are shadows the longest?

 <!-- what does the class know from common experience? -->

 # Solar Fundamentals